- Education Workforce Experts

 March 23, 2023

-Summer is right around the corner and districts around the country are considering their approaches to summer tutoring programs.
+School districts around the country continue to work on their approaches to summer tutoring programs.
 Most are mindful that the deadline for obligating monies from the Elementary and Secondary School Emergency Relief Fund (ESSER) is fast approaching in 2024.
 Investing in tutoring just seems to make sense to accelerate learning where achievement gaps still exist.

 We know tutoring is crucial as a recent McKinsey survey of district decision-makers shows that their priorities for spending ESSER dollars have shifted—from earlier meeting immediate pandemic-related needs to now prioritizing staff shortages, students’ mental health, and unfinished learning.
 There are many ways to address these needs, but providing human tutors to alleviate shortages, burnout, and academic gaps is not luxury anymore—it's imperative.